mcosovic/JuliaGrid.jl/docs/src/manual/dcStateEstimation.md

 ## [References](@id DCStateEstimationReferenceManual)
-[1] G. N. Korres, *Observability analysis based on echelon form of a reduced dimensional Jacobian matrix*, IEEE Trans.
+[1] G. Korres, *Observability analysis based on echelon form of a reduced dimensional Jacobian matrix*, IEEE Trans.
 Power Syst., vol. 26, no. 4, pp. 2572–2573, 2011.

-[2] A. Abur and A. Exposito, *Power System State Estimation: Theory and Implementation*, ser.
-Power Engineering.
-Taylor & Francis, 2004.
+[2] A. Abur and A. Exposito, *Power System State Estimation: Theory and Implementation*, Taylor & Francis, 2004.